 No longer a satirical look at the gold standard, the focus became a hop and skip down a yellow brick road where you and the charming Dorthy (Judy Garland) go on an optimistic quest to get a strawman a brain, a lion some courage, and a tinman a heart.
 It is necessary to have relationships with people in a community with a common goal to serve these purposes well because there is no place like home.

 The book’s transitional sentiment to the film follows the Gilded Age through 1900 (solidifying segregation), the First World War to 1918 (initializing the war/industrial complex), and The Great Depression to 1939.
 In this last phase of the century, the film seemed to propel the Federal Government’s power.
-It accepts a securitization role by taking responsibility for contractual debts such as residential mortgages and other investment obligations like a national highway system in the post-war era of the 1950s. the federal government’s “interstate commerce” power is built on a proven ability to establish the people’s trust to secure and support wealth as dignity.
-From the Great Depression through to the Civil Rights Movement, the national response to these two forces for change should have propelled the American people forward for another century had it not built racism into the Constitution.
+It accepts a securitization role by taking responsibility for contractual debts such as residential mortgages and other investment obligations like a national highway system in the post-war era of the 1950s.
+The federal government’s “interstate commerce” power is built on a proven ability to establish the people’s trust to secure and support wealth as dignity.
+From the Great Depression to the Civil Rights Movement, the national response to these two forces for change should have propelled the American people forward for another century had it not built racism into the Constitution.